a3zzat/TinyBehaviors/README.md

 # TinyBehaviors
-a small behavior tree tool for the C programming language
+a small behavior tree tool written in c++